-Nothing is worse than unpacking boxes at your new home and finding a bunch of stuff you no longer need.
-Organize now and check out “Declutter: 30 Items you Must Get Rid of Before You Move” for more help.
+Nothing is worse than unpacking boxes at your new home and finding stuff, you no longer need.
+Save yourself the time and money and get organized now.
+Check out “Declutter: 30 Items You Must Get Rid of Before You Move” for more help.
 Would a garage sale help you get rid of items?
-Now is the time to schedule it.
+If so, now is the time to schedule it.

 Contact renters/home insurance to discuss the move, changing your address

-Notify doctors, dentists, and pharmacists of the move and arrange for the transfer of records and prescriptions
+Notify doctors, dentists, + pharmacists of the move and arrange for the transfer of records and prescriptions